Lemoncode/react-typescript-samples/hooks/10_TableMock/Readme.md

 + export * from './memberTable';
 ```

-- Let's instatiate this component into the app:
+- Let's instantiate this component into the app:

 First we import it